-In order to meet best corporate governance practices, the Board expects that Directors acquire subordinate voting shares of the Corporation and/or hold deferred share units ("DSUs") with a value equivalent to at least three times the annual flat fee retainer payable to Directors (currently 112,500) for Directors who sit on the Boards of each of the Corporation and Cogeco Communications Inc. ("Cogeco Communications); and \$180,000 for Directors who sit only on the Board of the Corporation; (the "Minimum Shareholding Expectation").
-The minimum shareholding expectations of the Board Chair is also three times his basic annual retainer (currently \$400,000).
+In order to meet best corporate governance practices, the Board expects that Directors acquire subordinate voting shares of the Corporation and/or Cogeco Communications Inc. and/or hold deferred share units ("DSUs") with a value equivalent to at least three times the annual flat fee retainer payable to Directors.
+Such retainer is currently \$112,500 (\$125,000 effective January 11, 2024) for Directors who sit on the Boards of each of the Corporation and Cogeco Communications Inc.; and \$180,000 (\$205,000 effective January 11, 2024) for Directors who sit only on the Board of the Corporation.
+The minimum shareholding expectations of the Board Chair is also three times his basic annual retainer (currently \$400,000 (\$450,000 effective January 11, 2024)).
+Hence, the current minimum shareholding expectations for Directors who sit on both corporations are of \$675,000 (\$750,000 effective January 11, 2024), they are of \$540,000 (\$615,000 effective January 11, 2024) for Directors who sit on one corporation and are of \$1,200,000 (\$1,350,000 effective January 11, 2024) for the Board Chair (together, the "Minimum Shareholding Expectations").

-The subordinate voting shares price is to be calculated based on the higher of the closing date as of date of assessment or the average 12 months price for the last fiscal year and the DSU price is to be calculated based on the higher of the grant price or the closing price at the date of assessment.
+For the purposes of determining if the Minimum Shareholding Expectations are met, the subordinate voting shares price is to be calculated based on the higher of the (i) acquisition price; and (ii) closing price on the date of assessment, and the DSU price is to be calculated based on the (i) share price on the grant date, as such terms are defined at the time of the grant under the DSU Plan; and (ii) closing price on the date of assessment.

-Any Director elected to the Board of the Corporation shall have up to five years from the date of his or her election to achieve the Minimum Shareholding Expectation.
+Any Director elected to the Board of the Corporation shall have up to five years from the date of his or her election to achieve the Minimum Shareholding Expectations.

-Once the Minimum Shareholding Expectation has been attained within a reasonable period by a Director but ceases thereafter to be met due to changes in circumstances, he or she will have a year, or any longer period that the Human Resources Committee may determine, within which to again achieve the expected share and/or DSU ownership expectation.
-In cases where the Minimum Shareholding Expectation increases significantly due to an increase in the annual flat fee retainer, a Director will have up to three years from the effective date of the change in retainer to achieve the Minimum Shareholding Expectation.
+Once the Minimum Shareholding Expectations have been attained within a reasonable period by a Director but ceases thereafter to be met due to changes in circumstances, he or she will have a year, or any longer period that the Corporate Governance Committee may determine, within which to again achieve the expected share and/or DSU ownership expectation.
+In cases where the Minimum Shareholding Expectations increase significantly due to an increase in the annual flat fee retainer, a Director will have up to three years from the effective date of the change in retainer to achieve the Minimum Shareholding Expectations.